 Depending on what these factors are, the life of the structure may be prematurely shortened or last longer than anticipated.

-In the eToolLCD software, we have a built in ‘Service Life Calculator’ (in the ‘Details’ tab of your design) that will give you a ‘Predicted Service Life’ depending on what is input into the above fields.
+In eTool, we have a built in ‘Service Life Calculator’ (in the ‘Details’ tab of your design) that will give you a ‘Predicted Service Life’ depending on what is input into the above fields.
 ‘Predicted Service Life’ is usually lower than what is put under ‘Structural Service Life Limit’.

 Design Quality = quality of the construction